 Patience.
 A lot of patience.
 That’s what was needed to shoot these architectural photos of the Amit Chakma Engineering Building (originally named ThreeC+ Engineering Building) at Western University here in London.
 A 36 million dollar building!

 I’ve been wanting to photograph this building since I saw the design.
-Since it takes a few years to be finished, I started out with getting a few in-progress construction photos early on (If interested, here are two to check the out).
+Since it takes a few years to be finished, I started out by getting a few in-progress construction photos early on.

 Amit Chakma Engineering Building Awkward Phase